myaspm/redmine_stats_2/README.md

 Q : Do i need to migrate database or install a gem?

 A : No, all you need to do is restarting redmine instance.

+Q : What's to come?

+A : Issue stats involving child and parent projects will be improved.
+Project name's will be updated to include parent project's name.